African Americans in the United States Congress

-From the first United States Congress in 1789 through the 116th Congress in 2020, 162 African Americans served in Congress.
-Meanwhile, the total number of all individuals who have served in Congress over that period is 12,348.
-Between 1789 and 2020, 152 have served in the House of Representatives, 9 have served in the Senate, and 1 has served in both chambers.
-Voting members have totaled 156, with 6 serving as delegates.
-Party membership has been, 131 Democrats, and 31 Republicans.
-While 13 members founded the Congressional Black Caucus in 1971 during the 92nd Congress, in the 116th Congress (2019-2020), 56 served, with 54 Democrats and 2 Republicans (total seats are 535, plus 6 delegates).
+From the first United States Congress in 1789 through the 119th Congress in 2024, 198 African Americans served in Congress.
+Meanwhile, the total number of all individuals who have served in Congress over that period is 12,585.
+Between 1789 and 2024, 186 have served in the House of Representatives, 14 have served in the Senate, and two have served in both chambers.
+Voting members have totaled 193, while five others have served as delegates.
+Party membership has been 135 Democrats and 31 Republicans.
+While 13 members founded the Congressional Black Caucus in 1971 during the 92nd Congress, in the 119th Congress (2025–2027), 62 served, with all of them being Democrats (total seats are 535, plus six delegates).

-By the time of the first edition of the House sponsored book, Black Americans in Congress, in the bicentennial year of 1976, 45 African Americans had served in Congress throughout history; that rose to 66 by the 2nd edition in 1990, and there were further sustained increases in both the 2008 and 2018 editions.
+By the time of the first edition of the House sponsored book, Black Americans in Congress, in the bicentennial year of 1976, 45 African Americans had served in Congress throughout history; that rose to 66 by the second edition in 1990, and there were further sustained increases in both the 2008 and 2018 editions.
 The first African American to serve was Senator Hiram Revels in 1870.
-The first to chair a congressional committee was Representative William L. Dawson in 1949.
-The first woman was Representative Shirley Chisholm in 1968, and the first to become Dean of the House was John Conyers in 2015.
-One member, then Senator Barack Obama, went from the Senate to President of the United States in 2009.
+The first African American to chair a congressional committee was Representative William L. Dawson in 1949.
+The first African-American woman was Representative Shirley Chisholm in 1968, and the first African American to become Dean of the House was John Conyers in 2015.
+The first African American to become party leader in either chamber of congress was Hakeem Jeffries in 2023.
+One member, then senator Barack Obama, went from the Senate to President of the United States in 2009.

 The first African Americans to serve in the Congress were Republicans elected during the Reconstruction Era.
 After the 13th and 14th Amendments granted freedom and citizenship to enslaved people, freedmen gained political representation in the Southern United States for the first time.
-In response to the growing numbers of Black statesmen and politicians, White Democrats turned to violence and intimidation to regain their political power.
+In response to the growing numbers of black statesmen and politicians, white Democrats turned to violence and intimidation to regain their political power.